Besançon Cathedral

 The cathedral consists of a large nave between two aisles, and dates from the 11th to the 13th century.
 It has two facing apses, each with an altar.
 The lack of a transept and the facing apses parallel the designs of contemporary German cathedrals.
 The Romanesque arches date from the 13th century.
 It does not have a main doorway.
 The choir dates to the 18th century.

 The cathedral is situated near the base of Mont Saint-Étienne, below the citadel.
 To the east of the cathedral is the 16th-century Porte Rivotte, with two round towers, and pedestrian walkways dating to the 19th century.
 To the west is the Porte Noire, a Roman triumphal arch of the 2nd century with extensive sculptural decoration.

 History

 Between 1127 and 1161 the cathedral was rebuilt on the foundation of a basilica dating to the 9th century.
 However, in 1212, a fire destroyed its timber frame.

 In 1525 Erasmus of Rotterdam visited Besançon at the invitation of Ferry Carondelet.
 Local notables tried to entice him to stay, offering him an allowance and a house, but Erasmus declined the offer.

-On 16 June 1683, King Louis XIV of France visited Besançon.
+On 16 June 1683, King Louis XIV visited Besançon.
 He stayed at the Palais Granvelle, together with the Queen and the Dauphin, and visited the cathedral.

 In 1724 the bell tower collapsed.
 The apse of the Holy Shroud was built in its place in 1730.

 In the 1850s the cathedral received an astronomical clock that proved unsatisfactory.
 It was replaced by the present clock in 1860.

 In 1875 the cathedral was declared an historic monument.